AluminumKen/HL2EM/README.md

-# hl2em
+# Half-Life 2 Enhancement Mod
-This is the README for the Half-Life 2 Enhancement Mod, a mod for Source Engine.
+This is the README for Half-Life 2 Enhancement Mod, a mod for Source Engine.

 Please use this repository to report bugs and feature requests for the mod.